-How we deal with your homeowners or condominium association in Clear Brook
+How we manage your homeowners or condominium association in Clear Brook

-If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's job to arrange for those passes.
-Typically the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Occasionally, you'll need to turn in the old passes before new passes can be issued.
+If your property is in an association that requires parking passes or pool passes, etc., it is the renter's job to secure those passes.
+Most often the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+In some communities, you'll need to hand over your old passes before new passes can be issued.

 Landlord Reference

-a useful reference for property owners in Clear Brook
+a good archive for landlords in Clear Brook

-- Before you put a renter in your investment in Clear Brook
+- Before you lease out your rental in Clear Brook

 - Collections and evictions